Logical Reasoning Test – Home

 In logical reasoning, there is no definition of anything like wrong.
-In logical reasoning, the premises or the conclusion might be wrong but under the above methods of logical reasoning it can be right.
-Conclusions are always drawn based on logical reasoning and not validity of the context of certain conclusions or premises.
+In logical reasoning, the premises or the conclusion might be wrong but under the above methods of logical reasoning, it can be right.
+Conclusions are always drawn based on logical reasoning and not the validity of the context of certain conclusions or premises.

-If we say ‘sleeping a lot builds your brain’, and say Dan is mad, then if a question asked “what can Dan do to build his brain”.
+If we say ‘sleeping a lot builds your brain’, and say Dan is mad, then if a question asked: “what can Dan do to build his brain”.
 The answer will generally be to sleep a lot.
 The conclusion drawn has been derived from the premises.

 By just viewing the context you would think that the whole statement is wrong as sleeping does not build the brain but logically it is correct.
-It is therefore evident that the conclusions made in logical thinking hugely depend on the relationships of the stipulated elements and how they are logically related to make the whole context functional.
+It is therefore evident that the conclusions made in logical thinking hugely depend on the relationships of the stipulated elements and how they are logically related to making the whole context functional.

 Logical tests are often carried out to test an individual’s IQ and aptitude.
-Logical reasoning is universal and is used by most human beings to make decisions in their day to day life.
-Logical thinking also enhances an individual to develop solutions to day to day challenges by linking related characters and drawing valid conclusions from them.
+Logical reasoning is universal and is used by most human beings to make decisions in their day-to-day life.
+Logical thinking also enhances an individual to develop solutions to day-to-day challenges by linking related characters and drawing valid conclusions from them.

 If you have logical reasoning skills, you should be able to apply them everywhere.
 Better developed logical conclusions enable one to understand, analyze and question the arguments based on the context statements.
 In my own words, logical reasoning is equally important in all human beings as it enhances tasks to be completed faster and easier.